-- Internal staff told auditors that positive news and uplifting stories abound throughout the district, but these stories are not getting told as effectively as possible. - commitment to equity, some focus group participants noted a gap between stated ideals and actual practice, especially in the area of communication.
+- Internal staff told auditors that positive news and uplifting stories abound throughout the district, but these stories are not getting told as effectively as possible. - Despite the district's strong commitment to equity, some focus group participants noted a gap between stated ideals and actual practice, especially in the area of communication.
 However, auditors noted that even when this was brought up in focus groups, it was not stated as if this was hypocrisy on the part of the district, but rather as an acknowledgment of the complexity related to ensuring access for all in a large and diverse district.